osprey-dcs/data-platform/doc/documents/dp/dp-tech.md

 The service performs validation on each request, and responds with either a rejection or acknowledgment.
 The request is then handled asynchronously, with no further reporting back to the client making the request.
 The request status document indicates whether the request succeeded or failed, and provides further information for failures.

 Given the asynchronous nature of the Ingestion Service, it is anticipated that a monitoring tool is needed to detect problems handling ingestion requests.
-There is not yet a Data Platform API for querying the requestStatus collection, but it will be added to an upcoming release.
+Such a tool could use the "queryRequestStatus()" API method to query over the "requestStatus" collection.

 Each request status document contains the following fields:

 * "_id" - unique identifier for the request status
 * "providerId" / "requestId" - these fields contain the corresponding values from the ingestion request and can be used by the client to match request status to the request
+* "providerName" - contains the name for the corresponding providerId
 * "requestStatusCase" / "requestStatusName" - IngestionRequestStatus enum case and name indicating the status for the request (e.g., rejected, error, success)
 * "msg" - provides additional details for failed requests
 * "updateTime" - specifies time status was updated
 * "idsCreated" - contains a list of id strings for the buckets by a successful request
+* "updateTime" - contains the time that the request status document was created

 #### dataSets